Home Products Partners Press Support

 If these options do not work, you can reset the database by entering the wrong password repeatedly until you have exceeding the maximum number of login attempts.
 This will erase all your data so only do it as a last choice.
 When you restart DataVault you will be asked to select a new master password.

-The Security Time Out will log you out of DataVault after a user-defined duration with no keyboard activity.
+Auto-Lock (previously Security Timeout) will log you out of DataVault after a user-defined inactivity duration.
 This provides an added level of safety in case you forget to quit DataVault.
-To set the Security Time Out, click on the Tool Box icon of the Navigation Bar, then select Security Setting and tap Enable.

 Security Alert